Registered Veterinary Technician

 - Animal Husbandry, breeds and nutritional needs.

-- Knowledge and proper usage of common equipment used in Veterinary practice.
+- Proper usage of common equipment used in veterinary practice.

 - Various species of animals including exotic species.